apache/activemq-artemis/docs/user-manual/en/ha.md

 > live server by changing `slave` to `master`.

-Much like in the shared-store case, when the live server stops or crashes, its replicating backup will become active and take over its duties.
+Much like in the shared-store case, when the live server stops or crashes, it's replicating backup will become active and take over its duties.
 Specifically, the backup will become active when it loses connection to its live server.
-This can be problematic because this can also happen because of a temporary network problem.
+This can be problematic because it can also happen as the result of temporary network problem.

-This issue is solved in 2 different ways depending on which replication roles are configured:
+The issue can be solved in two different ways, depending on which replication roles are configured:
 - **classic replication** (`master`/`slave` roles): backup will try to determine whether it still can connect to the other servers in the cluster.
 If it can connect to more than half the servers, it will become active, if more than half the